Colin Furze

 Originally trained as a plumber, Furze began uploading videos to YouTube in 2007 and gained popularity for his inventive and often dangerous contraptions, many of which are built in his home workshop.
 He has collaborated with major franchises such as Assassin's Creed, X-Men, and Star Wars, and has made appearances on British and German television, including Gadget Geeks and Joko gegen Klaas – Das Duell um die Welt.

-In 2025, he was awarded an honorary Doctor of Science (DSc) degree in recognition of his contributions to public engagement with engineering and for inspiring interest in STEM fields among younger audiences.